Akira Wallace Fukeda

 Wally, as he was known, was very active in local sports in his late teens.
 He played catcher on the Waipahu Plantation baseball team and was also on their football team – the Waipahu Jackrabbits.
 He was best known for his “slashing right” as a successful featherweight boxer on the Waipahu Athletic Association team.
 Wally registered for the draft on October 26, 1940, at Local Board No. 9, Waipahu Fire Station.
 He was 5’6” tall and weighed 135 pounds.
 His point of contact was his father.

-After months of training, the 442nd left Camp Shelby for Camp Patrick Henry, Virginia, on April 22, 1944.
-They shipped out to the European Theater of Operations in a large convoy of troop ships on May 2 and arrived in Italy the end of the month.
+After a year of training, Wally left with the 442nd by train for Camp Patrick Henry, Virginia, on April 22, 1944.
+They shipped out on May 2 from nearby Hampton Roads to the Theater of Operations in a large convoy of about 100 ships and arrived at Naples, Italy, on May 28.

 Wally participated in the Rome-Arno Campaign in Italy.
 The 442nd was then sent to France to join in the Rhineland-Vosges Campaign.